a7mednazeer/Quiz_Game/README.md

-This Object-Oriented Programming (OOP) project is a quiz game that tests the user's knowledge on a variety of topics.
-The game will be written in Java and will feature multiple-choice questions with four possible answers.
-The user will be able to select an answer and receive feedback on whether they got the question right or wrong.
-The game will also keep track of the user's score and display it at the end of the game.
-Additionally, the game will have a timer to limit how long the user has to answer each question.
-Finally, there will be an option for users to save their progress and resume playing at a later time.
+This C++ Object-Oriented Programming (OOP) project is a quiz game.
+The game will ask the user a series of questions and the user will be able to answer them.
+The game will keep track of the user's score and display it at the end of the game.
+The questions can be customized by the user, allowing for an infinite number of different quizzes.
+The game also has a timer feature, which allows users to set a time limit for each question.
+Additionally, there is an option to save the user's progress so they can continue playing at a later time.
+Finally, there are various levels of difficulty that can be chosen by the user, making it suitable for all ages and skill levels.

 Team members & contributors